Remember the former things long past, For I am God, and there is no other;Isaiah 46:9

 Rev. Smith was moved prior to the actual building of the new church.
 On August 22, 2010, Rev. Edward J. Howe, CR, was appointed to Immaculate Conception Parish and coordinated the building of the new church.
 On September 25, 2011, the dedication of our new church building located at 600 E. Jackson Street was celebrated with Bishop R. Daniel Conlon and Rev. Edward J. Howe, CR. presiding.

-In October 2019, the old church building was taken down.
+In October 2019, the old church building located at 516 E. Jackson Street was taken down.
 In its place, the church laid sod and is currently being used as a recess/playground area for our school children.